MUSC Bulletin | College of Health Professions

 PT-705L.
 Surface Anatomy Lab.
 The purpose of this laboratory course is to provide students the opportunity to develop palpation skills and to appreciate the differences of a variety of tissue types while learning clinical surface anatomy.
 The course uses a regional approach and is designed to correlate with the Human Anatomy course.
 1 S.H.

 PT-711.
 Clinical Pathophysiology.
 This course presents the pathogenesis of common disease processes or conditions with demonstration of the progression of each pathologic condition both at its cellular level in addition to the clinical presentation of signs and symptoms at the macro level.
-This course reflects the effects of pathologic processes on the individual's functional abilities and limitations, with the relationship between impairment and functional limitations as the key focus using both the WHO and Nagi disablement models.
+This clinical pathology course for student physical therapists will reflect the effects of pathologic processes on the individual’s functional abilities and limitations, with the relationship between impairment and functional limitations.
 Practice patterns from the Guide to Physical Therapist Practice will be incorporated and used as an expert consensus document.
 3 S.H.

 PT-712.
 Applied Physiology and Nutrition.
 This course is designed to provide the student with a firm understanding of both the acute and chronic adaptations that occur in the human body in response to physical activity/exercise.
 An emphasis is placed on metabolic, cardiorespiratory, and musculoskeletal adaptations to exercise.
 The role of nutrition in optimizing health and performance, and the use of performance enhancing substances, will also be addressed.
 Students will become familiar with the basic principles of exercise testing and exercise prescription.
 3 S.H.